Stages & Spaces: Space Access Program

 To Submit

-Send a short pitch, no longer than two pages written or a 5 minute audio or video recording, that outlines: your proposed project; what your space needs are; any technical/production needs; your ideal time/date range for the project in 2025; and tell us a bit about yourself as an artist/collective/company.
+Send a short pitch, no longer than two pages written, or a 5 minute audio or video recording that outlines: your proposed project; what your space needs are; any technical/production needs; your ideal time/date range for the project; and tell us a bit about yourself as an artist/collective/company.
+Dates are available starting in May 2026.

 Camas Artwork